-According to Cancer Research UK, malignant melanoma is the fifth most common cancer in the UK.
-Around 14,500 new cases of malignant melanoma are diagnosed in the UK each year; that’s around 40 new cases diagnosed every day.
-It is now the second most common form of cancer in people under 50 years of age*.
+According to Cancer Research UK, malignant melanoma is the fifth most common cancer in the UK and 1 in 54 people will be diagnosed with malignant melanoma during their lifetime.
+Around 15,400 new cases of malignant melanoma are diagnosed in the UK each year; that’s around 42 new cases diagnosed every day.
+Yet 86% of these could have been prevented*.

 Discussion with our medical director

-Consultant occupational health physician, Dr Yousef Habbab says: “Malignant melanoma is a very serious and aggressive form of skin cancer and worldwide, and around 2,000 people die from it each year in the UK*.
-However, early diagnosis with no spread to any part of the body could significantly increase the likelihood of this diagnosis being cured by simply removing it.”
+Consultant occupational health physician, Dr Yousef Habbab says: “Malignant melanoma is a very serious and aggressive form of skin cancer worldwide, and around 2,460 people die from it each year in the UK*.
+However, early diagnosis with no spread to any part of the body could significantly increase the likelihood of the cancer being cured by simply removing it.”

 What causes malignant melanomas?